 Cengiz (b.
-1986) is an American documentary photographer who spent the past two years working in Iraq.
+1986) is an American documentary photographer and photo editor.
 His photography and writing is focused on mass displacement, religious and ethnic minorities, and the fight against the Islamic State.

 Cengiz’s editorial clients include Vanity Fair, WIRED UK, Google, The Guardian, The Wall Street Journal, and Foreign Policy Magazine among others.
 His humanitarian clients include organizations such as UNHCR, UNICEF, UNMAS, and Mercy Corps.